 Key Branding Image Dimensions

-Let's get straight to the numbers for the three most important branding images on LinkedIn.
+Let’s get straight to the numbers for the three most important branding visuals and LinkedIn post sizes that shape your professional presence.

 -

-Company Page Logo: The minimum size is 300 x 300 pixels.
-This ensures your logo looks sharp everywhere, from search results to your followers' feeds.
+Company Page Logo: The minimum size should be 300 × 300 pixels to ensure your logo looks sharp everywhere , from search results to your followers’ feeds.
+Consistency here strengthens your brand recognition across every LinkedIn post size and layout.

 Here’s a pro tip for cover photos: always account for where your profile picture will sit.
 On a desktop view, your photo covers the bottom-left portion of the banner.
 Be careful not to place any important text, logos, or design elements in that spot, or they’ll be completely hidden.